History of the United Arab Emirates: Persian Gulf campaign of 1819 and General Maritime Treaty of 1820

-The British began an expedition against the Al Qasimi in November 1819, besieging Ras Al Khaimah with a platoon of 3,000 soldiers led by Major General William Keir Grant and supported by a number of warships which included the HMS Liverpool and Curlew.
+The British began an expedition against the Qawasim in November 1819, besieging Ras Al Khaimah with a platoon of 3,000 soldiers led by Major General William Keir Grant and supported by a number of warships which included the HMS Liverpool and Curlew.
 They extended an offer to Said bin Sultan of Muscat to make him ruler of the Pirate Coast if he agreed to assist the British in their expedition, and he obliged with a force of 600 men and two ships.

 With the fall of Ras Al Khaimah and the surrender of Dhayah Fort, the British established a garrison of 800 sepoys and artillery in Ras Al Khaimah.
 Jazirat Al Hamra, south of Rad Al Khaimah, was found to be deserted.
-The British destroyed the fortifications and larger vessels in Umm Al Qawain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai; ten vessels which had taken shelter in Bahrain were also destroyed.
+The British destroyed the fortifications and larger vessels in Umm Al Quwain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai; ten vessels which had taken shelter in Bahrain were also destroyed.
 After the expedition, the British and the sheikhs of the coastal communities signed the General Maritime Treaty of 1820.